 All around France, portraits of the country’s most famous man are being taken down.
 Statues are being removed and the streets and squares are being reconsidered, one by one.
 On Sept.
 17, the Socialist mayor of Paris, Anne Hidalgo, announced that a well-known park would be renamed.

 Henri Grouès was a Capuchin monk and super-celebrity known by his wartime resistance name of Abbé Pierre.
 He held the title of France’s “most famous person” from 1953 to 2003, the year he was overtaken by the soccer star Zinedine Zidane.
-Long considered the acme of selfless morality, his storied church career — it was revealed in July — was based from the beginning on sex.
+In July it was revealed that his storied church career, long considered the acme of selfless morality, was based from the beginning on sex.
 The closest U.S. parallel might be Bill Cosby, but Grouès wasn’t an entertainer.
 He was a social reformer and activist with an impact on French society that resists comparison.

 Until the revelations came to light, his life story was believed to be perfect.